 - The stunning wall murals at the Brangwyn Hall in Swansea have an interesting history but were originally intended for the Houses of Parliament in London.
 They now form the backdrop to heart-swelling music by world-class orchestras and singers, so maybe London’s loss is now Swansea’s gain

-- The internationally famous Book Festival is held each year at Hay on Wye and this attracts famous authors and speakers from all over the world, including US Presidents, Bill Clinton and Barack Obama.
+- The internationally famous Hay on Wye Book Festival is held each year and attracts famous authors and speakers from all over the world, including US Presidents, Bill Clinton and Barack Obama.

 - The Museum of Welsh Life at St Fagans provides a fascinating history of Welsh architecture and customs.
 With buildings from humble miner’s cottages, or roadside toll house to large village halls and extravagantly decorated churches – all dismantled and rebuilt exactly, stone by stone, at the museum to preserve our history for future generations.
 Live performances and religious ceremonies can be attended at the museum certain times during the year.